lenticularis39/LambdaGenesis/README.md

 - Use `ghci -XNoImplicitPrelude <file>` to test the examples.
 Optionally, you can add `-fobject-code` to GHCi to make it compile the module for faster computation.
+- Haskell is based on System F, where types do not have types.
+This avoids issues with defining the Church number type seen in the other languages.

 Example:
 ```